ikluft/pelican-events/README.md

   * ics_fname: where the iCal file is written - disables plugin if not set
   * metadata_field_for_summary: which field to use for the event summary, default: summary
   * recurring_events: recurring event rules in [recurrent module](https://github.com/kvh/recurrent) format.
 If not set, then recurring events will not be generated.
-This feature was added by Makerspace Esslingen.
+This feature was added by Makerspace Esslingen. *(This feature is now minimally tested with some unit tests.
+But we don't use it on the PDX-LKMU site.)*
   * timezone: time zone to use for events in icalendar output, default: UTC.
 If set, this must be an official time zone name from the [IANA Time Zone Database](https://www.iana.org/time-zones).
 This feature was added by Ian Kluft for Portland Linux Kernel Meetup.

 Usage